A Nabatean city on the Incense Route, which became an impressive desert city during the Roman and Byzantine periods.

 A view of one of the structures is shown below.

 Arches were used in order to support the roof and the second level of the house:

 The Byzantine quarter consists of a main street in the direction of south-east to north-west, directed towards the fortress which is seen in the background.
 The dwelling structures are built on both sides of the street.

 The street has a system of water channels, such as this one shown below, which lead the rain water from the roofs to collecting cisterns as seen on the lower-left side.
 These cisterns were the main source of water supply for the residents.

 Along the main road are residential dwellings in various stages of reconstruction.
-The structures were leveled in the 7th C by an earthquake and remained in ruins since then, following the decline of the Incense route and the Arab conquest.
+The structures were leveled in the 7th century by an earthquake and remained in ruins since then, following the decline of the Incense route and the Arab conquest.